France, UK, US, Nato urge Israel to 'protect civilians' in Gaza

 Hungary's prime minister Viktor Orbán, a close ally of Netanyahu, also announced a ban on all "terrorist rallies" in his country, according to Reuters.

-The EU, along with the US and several other countries, designates Hamas as a terrorist organisation.
+The EU, along with the US and several other states, designates Hamas as a terrorist organisation.

 Many Jewish schools and synagogues in France, Germany, and the Netherlands, are also to close on Friday — the Muslim day of prayer, which could see more pro-Palestinian demonstrations, after Hamas called for worldwide action.